 It shouldn’t come as a surprise that today’s professionals are demanding more flexibility from their employers.
 Believing that productivity shouldn’t be measured by hours in the office, but rather by results, they are looking for flexible scheduling opportunities that will allow them to have more control over their work and personal lives.
 This is especially true in today’s hyperconnected world where employees are taking more of their work home and more of their personal lives to the office.

 Unfortunately, this misconception can cost you your best talent.
-71% of working professionals said they would change jobs if they were offered flexible scheduling in a new role, according to our 2019 Hiring Outlook.
-As a result, flexibility is something that needs to be deeply engrained into company culture.
+Many working professionals have stated they would change jobs if they were offered flexible scheduling in a new role.
+As a result, flexibility is something that needs to be deeply ingrained into company culture.
 Since culture starts at the top, leadership has a responsibility to set the precedent and empower employees to take advantage of these flexible scheduling opportunities without fear of repercussion.

 Whether they are looking to improve their work-life balance, better care for a family member, or manage a long commute, flexibility means different things for different employees.
 As a result, all employees—regardless of their tenure or what stage they are in their lives—should have more freedom to choose where, how, and when they work.
 For some, this may mean working a compressed work week.
 For others, this may involve working from home at least one day a week.